 - Invite people who like your post to like your page: Once a few people (or a few dozen people) have liked a post on your Facebook page, you can click on the list of people who liked your post and from there invite them to like your page.

 - Pin posts to the top of your page: On a weekly or monthly basis I recommend pinning a new post to the top of your Facebook page.
 This post might be a new video, a new piece of content or event a new listing.

 - Facebook Live: Facebook Live is still one of the best ways to increase engagement and increase awareness to your business.
 Consider going live on your Facebook page weekly or at least monthly.
 You can also use a free tool like BeLive.tv to schedule your Facebook Live up to a week in advance.

 - Facebook captions: If you are uploading video to your Facebook page I strongly encourage you to add captions.
-Most of us never turn the sound on videos on Facebook — so captions are key.
-Facebook has a great free option for this!
-For a few dollars more you can use a tool like rev.com.
+Most of us never turn the sound on for videos on Facebook — so captions are key.
+Facebook has a great free option for this or, for a few dollars more, you can use a tool like rev.com.

 Here are a few of my favorite free Facebook group tools:

 - Scheduling: Just like a Facebook business page, you can schedule posts in advance, which can help with consistency and keeping your group engaged.
 Make sure though — as with any scheduled post — that you take the time to respond to comments and engage with your community.

 - Facebook Live: Going live inside your Facebook group is a great way to build a strong community.
 I go live in our #GetSocialSmart Facebook group each week with a Monday #CoffeeWithKatie, and it’s a great way to build value with our members.

 - Insights: There are new group insights available that will show you who your most engaged members of the group are.
 This can be helpful to recognize those members.

 - Post formatting: You can now format group posts with things like bold, italicize and bullet points.
 This is extremely helpful in posting engaging content.